-In addition to the study and the analysis of blood and tissue outlined above, researchers are also interested in using leftover blood, tissue, fluid, remaining unmanufactured T-cells (apheresis collection) unused manufactured T-cells, or other specimens that may be obtained from you while you are participating on this study for additional research tests.
-These research tests may be developed during the time you are on study or, in some cases, years later.
+In addition to the research study and the analysis of blood and tissue outlined above, researchers are also interested in using leftover blood, tissue, fluid, remaining unmanufactured T-cells (from your apheresis collection) unused manufactured T-cells (C34-CXCR4-T), or other specimens that may be obtained from you while you are participating on this study.
+Research tests may be developed during the time you are on study or, in some cases, years later.
 We ask that you give approval for these tests to be performed using these specimens.
-Because it is not possible for you or the researchers conducting this study to know what will be discovered in the future and what additional tests may be appropriate at that time, we ask that you give your permission to 1) use these additional samples for future research; and 2) conduct studies on them in the future without you being contacted for permission for each test.
+Because it is not possible for you or the researchers conducting this study to know what will be discovered in the future and what additional tests may be appropriate at that time, we ask that you give your permission to 1) use these additional samples for future research; and 2) conduct studies on them in the future without your being contacted for permission for each test.
 These tests may provide additional information that will be helpful in understanding your disease or response to treatment, but it is unlikely that what we learn from these studies will have a direct benefit for you.
 These studies may benefit patients in the future.
+You will not receive the results of any testing performed on your samples.

-Additional research on your samples in the future will/may also include genetic testing.
+Additional research on your samples in the future may also include genetic testing.
 Even without your name or other identifiers, your genetic information is unique to you.
 The researchers believe the chance that someone will identify you is very small, but the risk may change in the future as people come up with new ways of tracing information.